 The Chosen fleshes out the stories in an interesting way – like did you ever wonder how Simon Peter’s wife reacted when he left to follow Jesus?
 And at the wedding in Cana, why didn’t they have enough wine in the first place?
 This series answers all of those questions, filling in the blanks as a good historical fiction novel would do, and expertly tying everything together.
 In particular, it does a great job of focusing on the human interest elements, enabling viewers to identify with the people and their circumstances.

 No matter where you are in your journey with Jesus, The Chosen will be meaningful to you.
 The meticulously researched settings and well-written dialogue will allow you to gain something new each time you watch it.
 The scenes are richly detailed, the characters are realistic, and the acting is excellent.
 Overall, the quality of production and attention to detail is phenomenal – right down to the theme song and graphic design!

 The opening song reminds me of the movie Holes, must be that old-time gospel rhythm and blues.
 “Walk on the Water” was composed by D. Haseltine, M. Bronleewe, and J. Bose, and performed by Nashville soul-rock singer Ruby Amanfu, originally from Ghana.
 The graphic design of the animated title sequence was inspired by the simple symbolism of the great Saul Bass.
 (It even tells a story – watch what the fish are doing.)

 How to Watch?

-The pilot episode, “The Shepherd: A Story of the First Christmas,” was released during the holidays in 2017.
-One of our favorite responses from an early screening: “The story of Jesus that actually appealed to my teenagers!”
+More substantial than a Bible cartoon, and more entertaining than a documentary, The Chosen can be enjoyed by youths and adults of all ages.
+As stated in a response from an early screening: “The story of Jesus that actually appealed to my teenagers!”
 Share The Chosen with your family and friends!
 Get the DVD!
 Give it as a gift!
 Buy more and save!
-Every purchase you make helps fund future seasons.
+Every purchase helps fund future seasons.